Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Transactions

 Transactions are the fundamental unit of change in the network and are composed of at least one and at most 100 operations.
-These sources stream validated transactions, in the form of @scaladoc[TransactionHistory](stellar.sdk.resp.TransactionHistory) responses (as opposed to transactions that are composed and submitted to the network).
+These sources stream validated transactions, in the form of @apidoc[TransactionHistory] responses (as opposed to transactions that are composed and submitted to the network).

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #transaction_source_examples }